markjprice/cs12dotnet8/docs/errata/errata.md

 ```
 dotnet publish -r win10-x64 -c Release --no-self-contained -p:PublishSingleFile=true
 ```

+# Page 399 - Decompiling using the ILSpy extension for Visual Studio 2022

+> Thanks to **rene** in the book's Discord channel for raising this issue.

+At the end of the **Good Practice** box, I wrote, "What it doesn’t do is check if the sequence is an array and then use the `Length` property.
+If you have an array of any type, avoid `Count()` in favor of the `Length` property."

+The `System.Array` class implements `ICollection`, and in particular it implements its `Count()` method by returning the `Length` property.
+In the next edition, I will delete those incorrect sentences.

 # Page 400 - Viewing source links with Visual Studio 2022